PnS2018/pns2018.github.com/session_03.md

 The use of BN in DNNs greatly smooths the network training in practice.
 It is not used as a default component in many DNNs architectures (e.g., ResNets).
 The application of BN in RNNs is recently explored in Cooijmans et al. (2016).

+## Credit Assignment and the Vanishing Gradient Problem

 ## Exercises